raceintospace/raceintospace/doc/manual/manual.md

 There is a built-in advantage to developing programs in progressive order, called technology transfer.
 If, for instance, you have researched your Mercury capsule to a high level and then begin the Gemini program, your Gemini capsules will start off at a higher Safety than if you had skipped Mercury.
 The same would happen for Apollo if your Gemini was highly reliable; however, Apollo wouldn't get very much technology transfer from Mercury.
 Jupiter would get very little from Mercury, and XMS-2 will get none in any case since it's a completely different sort of spacecraft.

 In BARIS, this was all or nothing.
 If a component wasn't quite at 75%, it would give no tech transfer at all.
-RIS (starting with v.1.1) gives partial tech transfer when your hardware is above starting Safety.
+RIS (starting with v.1.1) gives at least partial tech transfer when your hardware is above starting Safety.

 Technology transfer is a good and useful thing, but you don't have to take advantage of it.
 It will sometimes be in your interest to skip programs or take alternate paths to your objective.
 You will get a feel for this over time.